 Three scenarios are worth considering for DJI's near-term future.

-Scenario 2: Legal breakthrough.
-DJI wins its Ninth Circuit challenge or negotiates a compliance framework with the FCC that allows new products to enter the US with additional security certifications.
-The $1.56 billion in blocked revenue is partially recovered.
-This is possible but depends on the broader US-China relationship.
+Scenario 2: Legal or compliance breakthrough.
+DJI wins meaningful relief, or a compliance framework allows some future models to enter the US with additional security certifications.
+This is possible, but it depends on legal process, agency posture, and the broader US-China technology relationship.

 Scenario 3: Competitor emergence.
-A well-funded competitor — possibly Skydio with US government backing, or a new entrant backed by European or Japanese industrial conglomerates — builds a credible alternative across all five moat layers.
-Given the capital, time, and talent required, this is a 5-10 year proposition at minimum.
+A well-funded competitor, possibly Skydio with US government demand or a new entrant backed by European or Japanese industrial groups, builds a credible alternative across more of the moat.
+Given the capital, time, certifications, software, and channel work required, this is a multi-year proposition rather than a quick replacement story.

 There is a fourth scenario worth watching, though it is less about competition and more about transformation.
 DJI has been quietly expanding into adjacent markets: handheld camera gimbals (Osmo line), robotic camera systems (Ronin), and even electric mobility.
 The company's imaging and stabilization technology transfers directly into these markets.
 If DJI's drone business faces sustained headwinds, its technology platform gives it multiple pivoting options that competitors do not have.